-The results from the wildlife field studies completed on and adjacent to the Subject Lands are summarized in the following sections.
+The results from the wildlife field studies completed on the Subject Lands are summarized in the following sections.
 A list of all wildlife species recorded during the site investigations is provided in Table 6 (Appendix B).

 4.4.1 Birds